 1. Beauty industry is all about anti-aging.
 Of course there are many psychological reasons that cause fear of aging, but a lot of them are society-based.
 I am glad to see some progress - when older women are praised, even in the beauty industry, but we still have a long way to go.

-I know the necessity of fighting aging is so deeply ingrained in us, that we recognize it as our own thoughts.
-We tend to say: I don't want to look old, it is not aesthetically pleasing, etc. But we were not born with these thoughts.
+The need to fight aging is so deeply ingrained in us, that we recognize it as our own thoughts.
+We tend to say: I don't want to look old, it is not pretty, etc. But we were not born with these thoughts.
 Our natural state of being is growing, developing and changing.
 Those changes can be perceived as a bad or a good thing, depending on where we stand.
-But questioning those perceptions is important for our well-being, as many of them disrupt our inner peace.
+Questioning those perceptions is important for our well-being, because many of them disrupt our inner peace.

 You are not celebrated as YOU.
 Your uniqueness is not appreciated, which brings me to my next point.

 3. Beauty industry sets unrealistic expectations that lead to insecurity, anxiety and depression.
-Those role models or influencers online look perfect but are they?
+Those role models or influencers online look perfect but are they actually perfect?
 It's not only fake when it comes down to their looks, but also very often to their lives.
-On the outside everything looks amazing, amazing often why?
+On the outside everything looks amazing.
+Why?
 Because of the products they use!
 Beauty industry pays those people to show their "best lives" with their products on the backgroud, so it would look more authentic and real, but it can't be further from reality.